eclipse-cbi/jiro/documentation/USER_DOC.md

 ```
 ![GpgImport.png](img/GpgImport.png "GpgImport.png")

-3. If a newer GPG version (&gt; 2.1+) is used, <code>--pinentry-mode loopback</code> needs to be added as gpg argument in the pom.xml. <strong>This does not need to be added when using the "centos-7"/"migration" pod template (which uses GPG 2.0.22)!
+3. If a newer GPG version (&gt; 2.1+) is used, <code>--pinentry-mode loopback</code> needs to be added as gpg argument in the pom.xml. **This does not need to be added when using the "centos-7"/"migration" pod template (which uses GPG 2.0.22)!**

   ```xml
 <plugin>